kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. It is placed behind and between the common bile duct and the hepatic artery in the lesser omentum
 	E. It is surrounded by the portal plexus of nerves - F

-#### Answer: D. It is placed behind and between the common bile duct and the hepatic artery in the lesser omentum - ?
+#### Answer: D. It is placed behind and between the common bile duct and the hepatic artery in the lesser omentum - TRUE
+- The portal vein is about 8cm in length and formed at the level of the second lumbar vertebra by the junction of the superior mesenteric and lienal veins; the union of these veins takes place in front of the IVC and behind the neck of the pancreas.
+It passes upwards behind the superior part of the duodenum and then ascends in the right border of the lesser omentum to the right extremity of the porta hepatis, where it divides into a right and a left branch, which accompany the corresponding branches of the hepatic artery into the substance of the liver.
+In the lesser omentum it is placed behind and between the common bile duct and the hepatic artery, the former lying to the right of the latter.
+It is surrounded by the hepatic plexus of nerves and accompanied by numerous lymphatic vessels and some lymph glands.

 ### Q1.99
 Which of the following structures will have intact function after a displaced fracture of the medial epicondyle of humerus?

-	A. Ulnar nerve - F
+	A. Ulnar nerve
 	B. Pronator teres
-	C. Flexor carpi radialis - F
+	C. Flexor carpi radialis
-	D. Palmaris longus - F
+	D. Palmaris longus
-	E. Flexor digitorum profundus
+	E. Flexor digitorum profundus (FDP)

-#### Answer: E. Flexor digitorum profundus - ?
+#### Answer: E. Flexor digitorum profundus (FDP) - TRUE
+- The medial epicondyle, larger and more prominent than the lateral, is directed a little backwards; it gives attachment to the ulnar collateral ligament of the elbow joint, the pronator teres and a common tendon of origin of some of the flexor muscles of the forearm (including palmaris longus, flexor carpi radialis and flexor carpi ulnaris); the ulnar nerve runs in a groove on the back of this epicondyle.
+Flexor digitorum profundus is situated on the ulnar side of the forearm, immediately beneath the superficial flexors.
+It arises from the upper three-quarters of the volar and medial surfaces of the body of the ulna, embracing the insertion of brachialis above and extending below to within a short distance of pronator quadratus.
+It also arises from a depression on the medial side of the coronoid process, by an aponeurosis from the upper three-quarters of the dorsal border of the ulna, in common with flexor and extensor carpi ulnaris, and from the ulnar half of the interosseous membrane.

 ### Q1.100
 A road traffic victim in the Emergency Department was noticed to have clinical features suggestive of paralysis of the _right suprascapular nerve_.
 Which of the following statements about the suprascapular nerve is true?